Many couples dream of having large families with three or more children, but often they regret it when that dream becomes a reality.

 Your children will always have a companion outside of you that they can rely on – and get in trouble with.

-So, while it can be exhausting, it can also be enriching to have three or more children.
+So, while it can be exhausting, having three or more children can also be enriching.
 You might even learn to love babies!

 Five is Still Manageable

 Most cars comfortably fit five people, so you may not even have to upgrade when you have a third child!
-This is the same with your home, even if your children have to share a room now.
+This is the same with your home, even if your children have to share a room.

-Having a third child is a big decision and one that you shouldn’t take lightly, but you and your partner can learn to manage with patience and time.
+Having a third child is a big decision you shouldn’t take lightly, but you and your partner can learn to manage with patience and time.

 Having an older brother, sister, or one of each will also help raise your new baby.
 Although, that could add to mental and physical stress too.